 The ranking is dominated by South Korea with a total of $16,675,249 earned.

 And China is the third force to be reckoned with $2,700,108 earned.

 There are a total of 20 teams in the League.
 A team has to pay $20 million for franchise rights.

 There is no surprise to see South Korea as #1.
 Its players have been recognized for their superior skills and it is to a point that there is literally no team out of the 20 teams in the League without a Korean player.
 Congratulations to China for their breakthrough as, not that long ago, they were part of the big minority and mostly known for losing all their games.

-16. The top 3 of highest earning Overwatch players is dominated by South Korea.
+15. The top 3 of highest-earning Overwatch players are dominated by South Korea.

 The first non-Korean is the American Moth with $346,909.

 The third position is occupied by ChoiHyoBin with $345,768.